cortexproject/cortex/docs/proposals/receiving_metadata.md

 2. Keep metadata in memory within the ingesters

-Similarly to what we do with sample data, we can keep the metadata in-memory in the ingestors and apply similar semantics.
+Similarly to what we do with sample data, we can keep the metadata in-memory in the ingesters and apply similar semantics.
 I propose to use the tenant ID as a hash key, distribute it to the ingesters (taking into account the replication factor), using a hash map to keep a set of the metadata across all instances for a single tenant, and implement a configurable time-based purge process to deal with metadata churn.
-Given, we need to ensure fair-use we also propose implementing limits for both the number of metadata entries we can receive and the size of entry(s).
+Given, we need to ensure fair-use we also propose implementing limits for both the number of metadata entries we can receive and the size of a single entry.

 ### Read Path